- History and philosophy of science.

 - Balancing techniques, such as balanced ligamentous tension and ligamentous articulatory strain.

-- Combined techniques, including myofascial/fascial release, Still technique, osteopathy in the cranial field, involuntary mechanism and visceral techniques.
+- Combined techniques, including myofascial/fascial release, Still technique, osteopathy in the cranial field, involuntary mechanism and visceral methods.

 - Reflex-based techniques, such as Chapman’s reflexes, trigger points and neuromuscular techniques.